 This is where stuck emotions and fiction are at odds.
 People who are stuck are…stuck.
 Self-loathing doesn’t lift in a week.
 Addiction doesn’t resolve itself because you meet a cute vampire boy.
 Inadequacy doesn’t fade after an amazing road trip.
 So there needs to be some suspension of disbelief to allow plot to act on these difficult emotions.
 As a result, the emotions are agitated, stretch, or grow, and there’s a level of payoff for both character and reader.

 I think this is a really tough time for our culture.
 Since the economic downturn, kids are entering an uncertain world where they know they’ll face diminished job prospects, outstanding student loan balances, and an economy that’s far from booming.
 Stuck feelings, angst, and doubt are common.
 Issues of dreams and identity are more resonant than ever.
 All of these emotions deserve to be addressed.
 But just because a character is stuck doesn’t mean the narrative can be.
-If you’re working with a stuck character, make sure that their emotions still shift and change and grow over the course of the story instead of being bogged down in a rut.
-Some forward progress and redemption is expected if it’s going to be worth your reader’s investment of time and energy.
+If you’re working with a stuck protagonist, make sure to carry them through a character change arc instead of being bogged down in a rut.
+Check out this post on character arc to make sure you’re returning on your reader’s investment of time and energy.